 Yes.
 The Corporate Secretary, Ms. Christina Macasaet-Acaban is a partner of the law firm of Quisumbing Torres, specializing in corporate and commercial law.
-The Assistant Corporate Secretary, Mr. Alain Charles Veloso, is a senior associate also of the law firm Quisumbing Torres; he also specializes in corporate and commercial law. competition law, and securities lawcapital markets.
+The Assistant Corporate Secretary, Mr. Alain Charles Veloso, is a senior associate also of the law firm Quisumbing Torres; he also specializes in corporate and commercial law and securities law.
 In addition, Mr. Veloso is also a Certified Public Accountant.